UMT-Recruiting/unitedmasters/README.md

 ## Overview
-This is a simple Python 3 web service using Flask.
+This is a simple Python 3 web service using Flask and SQLite3.
 It has 2 end points:

 1- The shorten endpoint - /shorten
 It takes a query parameter called url and returns a shortened url.